-Back in the early 2000s, it was hard to believe that Lost In Space would ever make a huge comeback.
+The Robinson family is prepping for one last adventure, and if you haven’t been binging the Netflix Lost in Space reboot you’ve been missing out.
+Back in the early 2000s, it was hard to believe that Lost in Space would ever make a huge comeback.
 Some writers (myself included) wrote off the original series as totally unsalvagable and too cheesy to survive.
-The 1998 reboot of the movie didn't do the franchise any favors, and seemed desperately in search of geek cred and mainstream acceptance at the same time.
-Prior to 2018, the cast of Lost In Space was almost entirely white and male, making its relevance questionable in a contemporary setting.
+The 1998 reboot of the movie didn't do the franchise any favors and seemed desperately in search of geek cred and mainstream acceptance at the same time.
+Prior to 2018, the cast of Lost in Space was almost entirely white and male, making its relevance questionable in a contemporary setting.

-The 2018 Netflix reboot of Lost In Space changed all of that.
+But, the 2018 Netflix reboot of Lost in Space changed all of that.
 The new series is smart, diverse, and better science fiction than most mainstream TV.
 It also manages to keep some of the quirky charms of the original series, even if Parker Posey's Dr. Smith steals the show every single time.

 Is Lost In Space Season 3 confirmed?

 Yes.
 After Season 2 was released in December of 2019, the renewal of Lost In Space for another season was actually uncertain for quite a while.
 That changed on March 9, 2020, when Variety confirmed Season 3 was underway.

 What is the Lost In Space Season 3 release date on Netflix?